Efficient Minimization of Higher Order Submodular Functions using Monotonic Boolean Functions: Transforming functions in to

-\begin{lemma} On transforming the largest graph-representable subclass of \kth order function to pairwise Boolean function, the upper bound on the maximal number of required \av s is given by the Dedekind number $M(k)$. \end{lemma} \begin{proof} The proof is straightforward.
-Consider a general multinomial, of similar form to equation \eqref{eq.function_gg}, with more than $M(k)$ \av s.
-It follows from lemma \ref{lem.mbf} that at least 2 of the \av s must correspond to the same \mbf, and always take the same values.
+\begin{theorem} On transforming the largest graph-representable subclass of \kth order function to pairwise Boolean function, the upper bound on the maximal number of required \av s is given by the Dedekind number $D(k)$. \end{theorem} \begin{proof} The proof is straightforward.
+Consider a general multinomial, of similar form to Equation \eqref{eq.function_gg} with more than $D(k)$ \av s.
+It follows from Lemma \ref{lem.mbf} that at least 2 of the \av s must correspond to the same \mbf, and always take the same values.
 Hence, all references to one of these {\sc av} in the pseudo-Boolean representation can be replaced with references to the other, without changing the associated costs.
-Repeated application of this process will leave us with a solution with at most $M(k)$ \av s. \end{proof} Although this upper bound is large for even small values of $k$, it is much tighter than the existing upper bound of $S(k)=2^{2^k}$ (See Proposition 24 in \cite{zivny08Report}).
-For even small values of $k=\{3,...,8\}$ the upper bound using Dedekind's number is much smaller: $(M(3)=20,S(3)=256)(M(4)=168,S(4)=65536),(M(5)=7581,S(5)\approx 4.29\times10^9),(M(6)\approx 7.8 \times 10^6,S(6) \approx 1.85 \times 10^{19}),(M(7)\approx 2.4\times 10 ^{12},S(7) \approx 3.4 \times 10^{38}$ and $(M(8)\approx 5.6\times 10^{23},S(8)\approx 1.156 \times 10^{77})$.
-Zivny et.al. have emphasized the importance of improving this upper bound.
-In section \ref{sec:tight-bounds}, we will further tighten the bound for fourth order functions.
+Repeated application of this process will leave us with a solution with at most $D(k)$ \av s. \end{proof} Although this upper bound is large for even small values of $k$, it is much tighter than the existing upper bound of $S(k)=2^{2^k}$\cite{cohen06} (also see Proposition 24 in \cite{zivny08Report}).

+\begin{lemma} Let $D(k)$ denote the Dedekind number for all positive values of $k$.
+Given $S(k)=2^{2^k}$ and for even values of $k$, we have: